On nondegeneracy conditions for the Levi map in higher codimension: a survey: Discussing the Theorem of Beloshapka

+Let $M$ be a generic smooth real submanifold in $\C^N.$ The following statement obtained in $1989$ by Beloshapka shows that the non-degeneracy condition in the sense of Beloshapka was the good hypothesis for finite-jet determination for $M$ of finite type with $2$ the only H\"ormander number.
+Later on, in 1997, Zaitsev obtained the bound $2(1+ \text{codim} \ M)$ for the number of derivatives needed in the case where $M$ is real-analytic.
+(See Theorem 1.2 in \cite{Za}).

 \begin{thm}\cite{Be2} \\ Let $M$ be a generic smooth real submanifold in $\C^N$, and $q\in M$.
-Assume $M$ is nondegenerate in the sense of Beloshapka at $q$: the elements of $Aut(M,q)$ are uniquely determined by the values of the first and second derivatives at point $q$. \end{thm}
+Assume $M$ is nondegenerate in the sense of Beloshapka at $q$: then there exists some $k$, only depending on the Levi map of $M$ at point $q$, such that the elements of $Aut(M,q)$ are uniquely determined by the values of the derivatives up to order $k$ at point $q$. \end{thm}

-Note that the result was stated for real analytic submanifolds, but the proof given in in \cite{Be2} actually works for smooth ($\mathcal{C}^\infty$) submanifolds.
-We will fulfill the details this proof.
+Note that the result was stated for real analytic submanifolds, but the proof given in \cite{Be2} actually works for smooth ($\mathcal{C}^\infty$) submanifolds, but does not give a precise estimate of $k$.
+In this section, we fulfill the details of this original proof.
 As before, we denote by $d$ the real codimension of $M$, described by (\ref{equationreduite}):